SainathYelamanchali/GameOfThree/README.md

   check the status : rabbitmqctl.bat status
   reference: https://www.rabbitmq.com/install-windows-manual.html

-2. Checkout the project to your local repo and build the application
+2. Checkout the code to local repo and build the application using maven command

 go to pom.xml path of the project -> mvn clean install